 Only clocks installed higher than 6 ft, IT equipment such as printers, and refrigerator or water dispenser outlets do not require controlled circuits in non-residential buildings.

 Even as a non-designer or non-engineer working for a design-related company, it is crucial to understand California Title 24 Part 6.
-Knowing your audience when planning upcoming product launches, marketing material, website content, and product innovation require that you not only speak the language but that you understand the language.
+Knowing your audience when planning upcoming product launches, marketing material, website content, and product innovation requires that you not only speak the language but that you understand the language.
 So immerse yourself.

 And it’s worth mentioning that California is just the beginning.
 While these rules may seem remote to you as a designer in Massachusetts, Michigan, or Florida, your state could be next.